 On the heels of his recent cover story in Material Handling Wholesaler, CSG's Nathan Perkins joined the magazine's companion podcast for a discussion on ESOPs and broader M&A trends.

-Strong growth throughout the coronavirus pandemic was common among material handling dealers, as well as companies across the transport and logistics value chain.
-Dealers expect to maintain those gains in the months ahead, thanks to the continuation of various consumer and economic trends that accelerated during the pandemic.
+Economic and commercial trends associated with Covid-19 have benefited many material handling dealers, as well as to companies across the transport and logistics value chain.
+Dealers expect to maintain those gains in the months ahead.

 There's large a population of aging business owners who are looking to take advantage of the current window of opportunity.
 Liquidity events are highly coveted, but a significant portion of owners also want to maintain and grow their business legacies.
 There's also an industry-wide need for younger professionals to become more involved in the space.

 Employee stock ownership plans may represent a path forward for material handlers facing an M&A crossroads.
 These transactions offer partial and full liquidity options for owners with notable tax and continuity advantages compared to private equity and third-party sales.